lemoniris/what-im-doing-rn/README.md

 looking for a new nonfiction audiobook to listen to 🥹

+woww its really like pouring rain outside almost all day, i think theres more rain the rest of the week 🥹

 -->
 https://www.instagram.com/reel/C9SwvpRpcd6/ ohhh i want to make this one day, tiramisu from scratch 🤩